snqzspg/nouvelle-nouveau-style/README.md

 The theme used by [nouvelle-nouveau](https://nouvelle-nouveau.tumblr.com/) is named "Infinite 3".
 It was designed by "blink and it's over" and was published on themecloud.co (this site no longer exists).
 Some of the theme assets were hosted under the domain of themecloud.co in order to prevent people from copying the HTML of the theme and apply it on their blog without paying.
 Unfortunately when the site called it quits between 2017 and 2018, the theme assets hosted on themecloud.co disappeared as well, leading to a non-functioning interface.
 This results in the blog not displaying anything on the homepage (as well as list of posts tagged with a keyword)

 ## Security issues?
-Currently I have not published this extension on the Chrome Web Store, and thus it lacks a certificate for users to use in chrome (or chromium based browsers).
+Currently I have not published this extension on the Chrome Web Store (I don't want to pay for this), and thus it lacks a certificate for users to use in chrome (or chromium based browsers).
 In order to use this extension, one have to enable Developer mode in their chromium-based browser.
 This extension only accesses certain Tumblr blogs that need Infinite 3 theme assets.
 It does not, and not permitted to access any websites outside of Tumblr and it also does not collect information on users or track users visiting those blogs.

 *Note that people may publish this source code as official extensions on the Chrome Web Store.
 I cannot guarantee that those will not perform any malicious activies.
 Trust them at your own risk.*